-And very importantly, seeing each other face to face or voice to voice can prevent misunderstandings in the remote office space.
+Additionally, seeing each other face to face or voice to voice can prevent misunderstandings in the remote office space.
 Much can be lost in someone's tone of voice or body language by not being present.

 Carson McComas works to build his company culture on a weekly and yearly scale.
 He has a Slack channel for his employees with a question prompt where they can share photos and stories about their weekend.
-The company then does a Friday check-in to see how everyone's week went.
+Moreover, the company then does a Friday check-in to see how everyone's week went.
 He said, "We only hold a staff meeting about once per month, and it's typically just for fun - everyone answering a 'get to know you'."

 Alex Oxford noted,

 We host weekly 'social events' with different topics each week.
 Most importantly, we try to create a culture of openness where everyone feels safe to talk about what's going on in their lives so that we can support them the best we can.
 We do this by starting each weekly team meeting with 'How are you feeling on a scale of 1-10, and why?'.
 A little bit of empathy goes a long way!

 Finally, Jeff Oxford explained that they are planning an annual meet up so everyone can be in person together.

 Each of these examples shows a different way that each company works to help their remote workers feel connected to each other, which in turn helps them feel more connected to the company that brings them all together.

 In a remote work environment, these methods are critical to developing a thriving company culture with a good morale.

 Lastly, we asked our interviewees what tools they used to build team loyalty and company culture.